-Each director, supervised by the Executive Committee and the General Management, reviews internal procedures on an ongoing basis in compliance with regulatory and internal operation changes, and assesses the different corporate risks inherent in own duties.
+Supervised by the Executive Committee and the General Management, each department reviews operating internal procedures on an ongoing basis in compliance with regulatory and internal operation changes, and assesses the different corporate risks inherent to own duties.

 The map of strategic and operating risks are escalated and approved by the different management areas and directors.